 Megacalycosis is the enlargement of the calyceal system without urinary tract obstruction or vesicoureteral reflux, which is caused by a malformation of the renal papillae.

 Etiology of Megacalycosis:

 Megacalycosis caused by a malformation of the renal medulla with short collecting ducts, the number of calyces is increased.

 Megacalycosis causes a mild disturbance of the maximum concentration capacity of the kidney, the long term prognosis in relation to renal function is good.

 Intravenous urography shows a enlargement of the pyelocalyceal system and an increased number of calyces.
 Dilatation of the renal pelvis ist not present, the ureter is slim [fig. megacalycosis in intravenous urography].

 Vesicoureteral reflux is not present in voiding cysturethrography.

 Normal renal function, prompt washout of the radionuclide.

-Megacalycosis: intravenous urography shows an enlargement of the pyelocalyceal system and an increased number of calyces.
+Megacalycosis: intravenous urography shows an increased number and dilation of the calyces.
 With kind permission of Dr. G. Antes, Kempten.

 Treatment of Megacalycosis